 Kenneth Wang Professor of Law at St. John's University School of Law

-Professor Salomone is the Kenneth Wang Professor of Law at St. John's University School of Law.
-Her scholarship focuses on education law and policy, with an emphasis on language rights and equality.
+Rosemary Salomone is the Kenneth Wang Professor of Law at St. John's University School of Law, specializing in education law and policy.

 Taunya Banks